I have to level with you.

 Biosynergistic supplements include:

-- Mushrooms (see my review on the best mushroom supplements)
+- Mushrooms (see my review of my top mushroom supplement company)

 - Desiccated organ meats